Q: Who should use the AWS Cost Management products?

 AWS Cost Anomaly Detection

-Anomaly Detection helps you detect and alert on any abnormal or sudden spend increases in your AWS account.
-This is possible by using machine learning to learn your spend patterns and trigger alert as they seem abnormal.
+Cost Anomaly Detection helps you detect and alert on any abnormal or sudden spend increases in your AWS account.
+This is possible by using machine learning to understand your spend patterns and trigger alert as they seem abnormal.

 Q: How can I customize monitors to evaluate for anomalies?